-Our programme, called Te Ara Whakatipu, was developed by Kara Edwards (Te Rūnanga o Makaawhio member) and it is funded by Te Rūnanga o Ngai Tahu in conjunction with the Ngāi Tahu business, The Hollyford Track.
+Our programme, called Te Ara Whakatipu, was developed by Kara Edwards (Te Rūnanga o Makaawhio member) and is funded by Te Rūnanga o Ngai Tahu in conjunction with Ngāi Tahu Tourism business The Hollyford Track.
 It features a 21km walk (each way), kōrero from Ngāi Tahu leaders, outdoor bush skills, Te Reo Māori, waiata/haka, whanaungatanga and learning in a remote area of significant cultural value and absolute beauty.

 Delivered by a combination of Ngāi Tahu leaders, professional guides, experienced Hollyford Track staff and Te Rūnanga o Ngāi Tahu office staff, this is the programme which weaves rangatahi outdoor leadership with Ngāi Tahutanga.
 Te Ara Whakatipu is very grateful to The Hollyford Track who generously offer their luxury lodge, jet-boat, staff and expertise to this kaupapa.

 In brief, this seven day hīkoi includes one day travelling south (to the start of hīkoi, in Manapōuri) and one day travelling home.
 The other five days are spent immersed in the beauty of Whakatipu Waitai/The Hollyford Valley – a very important traditional pounamu trail linking Te Tai Poutini with Ōtākou and Murihiku.

 Te Ara Whakatipu acknowledges the manawhenua of both Te Rūnanga o Makaawhio and Ōraka-Aparima Rūnanga.